-Using only API policies leaves a window of potential data leakage: from the time the file/folder is shared with an external user to the time MVISION Cloud's API policy takes effect and removes sharing for external users.
+Using only API policies leaves a window of potential data leaks: from the time the file or folder is shared with an external user to the time MVISION Cloud's API policy takes effect and removes sharing for external users.
 This window could be up to 2–3 minutes and external users might access the sensitive document if they open the link sent to their emails immediately.

 Lightning Link policies provide an additional layer of protection by monitoring the activity of external users accessing sensitive documents and blocking them in real-time without having to deploy a proxy.

 But, real-time policies only work with document metadata tags and do not support content-based rules such as Data-Identifier, Keyword, and Regular Expression.

 Only the following rules are supported in Lightning Link policies:

 - Collaboration for Files and Folders